DESinMinecraft/Minecraft-Nemesis-System/README.md

       - Mounted (May spawn mounted on a horse, skeleton horse, zombie horse, spider, or chicken.
 If dismounted, may try to find and ride said mobs)
       - BadOmen (Gives Bad Omen to whoever kills them)
       - GolemToss (Tosses you up like an Iron Golem when they hit you)
+      - DashStrike (Quickly launches towards you from a long distance, and delievers multi-hit damage.
+Unstunable when doing this ability, but can still take fall damage)

 # Other Info